What is a leaderboard?

 Providing this data in real time and keeping the system available is beyond the scope of many web technologies.
 However, this is a challenge that Redis Enterprise solves with data structures built for use cases like these, and with the variety of deployment options that Redis Enterprise provides.

-Why Redis Enterprise for leaderboards?
+Why Redis Enterprise?

 Sorted Sets (ZSETs) within Redis are a built-in data structure that makes leaderboards simple to create and manipulate.